iovisor/iovisor-ovn/README.md

 - **Standalone**: allows to test IOModules, without using the OVN integration, starting from a yaml configuration file.
 Please read [README_STANDALONE](./README_STANDALONE.md)

-## Tutorials
+## Examples

-Some tutorials intended to provide a step-by-step guide to playing with the existing IOModules are available in the [tutorial folder](/tutorials).
+Some examples intended to provide a step-by-step guide to playing with the existing IOModules are available in the [examples folder](/examples).

 ## Repository Organization: